 The Core Curriculum

-A university expresses its most basic values in its Core Curriculum that is part of an undergraduate education required of all students.
-Santa Clara's Core Curriculum explicitly integrates three traditions of higher education.
+Santa Clara’s Core Curriculum explicitly integrates three traditions of higher education.
 As a Catholic university, it is rooted in the tradition of pursuing an understanding of God through the free exercise of reason.
 As a Jesuit university, it promotes a humanistic education that leads toward ethical engagement with the world.
 As a comprehensive American university committed to liberal education, Santa Clara seeks to prepare its students for intelligent, responsible, and creative citizenship.
 Reflecting these traditions, the Core Curriculum provides every undergraduate with the common learning that all students need to become leaders of competence, conscience, and compassion.

 The distinctiveness of a Santa Clara education emerges in the Core Curriculum, both in its sense of purpose rooted in the University’s traditions and in its commitment to a breadth of learning for the 21st century that complements and supports all majors.
 The Core Curriculum opens students to the study and practice of the arts, humanities, mathematics, technology, natural sciences, and social sciences.
 It educates students for interdisciplinary understanding and ethically informed participation in civic life.